Skip to main content Link Search Menu Expand Document (external link)

 smt-search-ex.maude

-This file provides examples of metaSmtSearch2 using gcd and robot examples.
+This file provides examples for metaSmtSearch using gcd and robot examples.

 mod GCD is